Homological stability of topological moduli spaces: The canonical resolution of an -module over an -algebra

-\begin{dfn}Define a topologically enriched category $U\cO=U(\cO,c)$ with objects $[0],[1],\ldots$ and where $\Path_{c_{p+1}}{\cO}(p+1)$ is the space of paths in $\cO(p+1)$ starting at $c_{p+1}$.
-The composition is given by as visualized by Figure \ref{figure:UO}.
-Using Moore paths, this is associative and unital by the respective properties of the operadic composition.
-The construction is homotopy invariantly functorial in $(\cO,c)$ and independent of $c$ up to weak equivalence. \end{dfn}
+\begin{dfn}Define a topologically enriched category $U\cO=U(\cO,c)$ with objects $[0],[1],\ldots$ and where $\Path_{c_{p+1}}{\cO}(p+1)$ is the space of Moore paths in $\cO(p+1)$ starting at $c_{p+1}$.
+The composition is as visualised by Figure~\ref{figure:UO}.
+Since we are using Moore paths, associativity and unitality follow from the respective properties of the operadic composition. \end{dfn}

-\begin{rem}Using Quillen's bracket-construction for modules over monoidal categories \cite[p.\,219]{Quillen}, the category $\UB$ is given by $\langle\cB,\cB\rangle$, where $\cB=\coprod_{n\ge0}\braidgroup_n$ is the free braided monoidal category acting on itself.
-Similarly, $U\cO$ can be obtained via an analogue of Quillen's construction for monoidal categories internal to spaces, applied to the path-category of the monoid $\coprod_{n\ge0}{\cO}(n)$. \end{rem}